citycoins/api/README.md

 If you'd like to request an endpoint, please [file an isssue](https://github.com/citycoins/api/issues/new) and let us know, this API is meant to evolve!

+Any pushes to the `develop` branch are automatically built and [available here for testing](https://citycoins-api.citycoins.workers.dev).

 ## Endpoint Examples

 A full list of routes can be found in the [handler.ts](./src/handler.ts) file until they are documented.